Back

 How does Muffins balance agile speed with design quality?

-Muffins bridges the gap between speed and quality by leveraging Generative Design combined with Automation and using No-Code AI-powered tools (incorporating LLMs and SLMs).
-This aims to automate complex test designs and execution, allowing teams to maintain high-quality standards without slowing down on release speeds.
+By incorporating LLMs and SLMs to automate complex test designs and execution, teams maintain high-quality standards without slowing down release speeds.

 Share this Post: